adyork/lc-data-intro-forked/_episodes/07-match-extract-exercises.md

 - Test yourself with [RegexCrossword.com/](https://regexcrossword.com/) or via the quiz and exercises in this lesson.
 ---

-# Finding strings in the Code of Conduct using Regex101.com
+# Exercise Using Regex101.com

 For this exercise, we will be using regex101.com to search our code of conduct for various pieces of information.

-Open a browser and go to https://regex101.com/r/e1qcEh/1 which has a copy of the  [swcCoC.md](https://github.com/adyork/regex-intro/tree/gh-pages/data/swcCoC.md) Code of Conduct file loaded as the test string.
+Open a browser and go to the [https://regex101.com/r/e1qcEh/1](https://regex101.com/r/e1qcEh/1) which has a copy of the  the [swcCoC.md file](https://github.com/adyork/regex-intro/tree/gh-pages/data/swcCoC.md) Code of Conduct file loaded as the test string.

 For a quick test to see if it's working, type the string `community` into the regular expression box.